Simple subvector inference on sharp identified set in affine models: Main results

-Assumption~\ref{assu:NoOveridentification} would be violated if this additional inequality is binding at the corner points $\theta=(-\Delta_{1}\mp 2\rho\Delta_{0}, \pm \Delta_{0})$.
-If in addition $\rho=1/2$, then Assumption~\ref{assu:LICQ} would also be violated (because of the collinearity of corresponding gradients). $\QEDB$
+Inequalities~\eqref{eq:non-trivial-intervals} imply that Assumption~\ref{assu:NoOveridentification} is satisfied.
+To illustrate a violation of Assumption~\ref{assu:NoOveridentification}, suppose that we add one more moment condition corresponding to instrument $Z_2$, Assumption~\ref{assu:NoOveridentification} would be violated if, for example, this additional inequality was binding at the corner points of the original identified set, $\theta=(-\Delta_{1}\mp 2\rho\Delta_{0}, \pm \Delta_{0})$.